Hosting on Airbnb

 Guests like to know they can expect a consistent level of quality, no matter where they book.
 At the end of each stay, guests will review their experience with you, which is one of the ways we evaluate you as a host.
 Your overall rating is your average review score from all the guests you’ve hosted.

 As a host, you’ll have an opportunity to rate guests too–on their cleanliness, courteousness, and communication.
 Your feedback helps us ensure that guests are treating the homes they stay in as if they were their own.
 Guests who are consistently flagged by hosts may be subject to penalties.

 Getting great reviews from guests

-We’ve found that hosts who get great reviews tend to focus on four things: cleanliness, accurate listing details, a smooth check-in, and proactive communication.
+We’ve found that hosts who get great reviews tend to focus on five things: cleanliness, essential amenities, accurate listing details, a smooth check-in, and proactive communication.